-Essays are due on the date specified above in class at the start of the lecture.
-If I have begun to lecture, then your essay is late.
+Essays are due on the date specified above.
 Late essays will be penalized 3% per diem (including weekends).
 Essays submitted more than seven (7) days after the deadline will not be accepted and will receive a grade of zero.
 To be considered for relief from these penalties students require a letter from a physician stating that you were ill on the day in question.
-Late essays must be dropped off in the drop box outside A I I 6.
-No other form of submission will be accepted for late essays.

 Assignments will be returned within 3 weeks of submission.
 Assignments received by the due date will be graded and receive comments.
 Assignments received after the due date will receive a grade, minus late penalties, and no comments.
-STUDENTS MUST PASS BOTH THE TERM WORK AND THE FINAL EXAMINATION TO PASS THE COURSE.